Fragmentation-induced localization and boundary charges in dimensions two and above: Localization from fragmentation

 Another quantity related to fragmentation is the total number of \emph{frozen states}, i.e., spin configurations where every site is frozen.
 Numerically, we can estimate their number by randomly sampling configurations and checking if they are frozen: the results for the 2D model~\eqref{eq:Gate_tilt} with $S=2$ are shown by the dots in Fig.~\ref{fig:frag}b.
-We can also give an analytical estimate using Pauling's method, which yields that the number of frozen states, $N_\text{F}$, scales as $\ln(N_\text{F}) \approx \ln(D) + (L-2)^2 \ln\left(1-\frac{2^9}{5^5}\right)$.
+We can also give an analytical estimate using Pauling's method, which yields that the number of frozen states, $N_\text{F}$, scales as $\ln(N_\text{F}) \approx \ln(D) + (L-2)^2 \ln\left(1-\frac{2^9}{5^5}\right)$ (see additional details in App.~\ref{app:frozen}).
 While this estimate is non-rigorous, it fits the numerical results very well (see black dashed line in Fig.~\ref{fig:frag}b).
-Nevertheless, we can also derive a less tight but rigorous lower bound which reads $\ln(N_\text{F}) > \frac{5}{9}\ln(2S+1)L^2$ for spin $S$.
-This is sufficient to show that $N_\text{F}$ grows exponentially with $L^2$ (see red line in Fig.~\ref{fig:frag}b for $S=2$) for any $S$, even away from the limit of $S=2$ where our proof of strong fragmentation applies.
-For details of these calculations, see App.~\ref{app:frozen}).
+For the particular choice $S=2$, we can bound $N_\dr{F}$ by noting that only states with highest or lowest possible spins can evolve in time, finding the lower bound $3^{L^2}$ (pale red line in Fig.~\ref{fig:frag}b).
+Nevertheless, we can also derive a less tight but rigorous lower bound which holds for all half-integer $S$.
+Let us consider a tiling of the 2D lattice with some unit cell and fix the configuration of spins on some (proper) subset of sites in each unit cell in such a way that these prevent all sites from firing (or anti-firing), no matter what configuration we put on the remaining sites.
+If the fraction of fixed sites is $\phi$, it directly follows that $N_\dr{F}>(2S+1)^{(1-\phi)L^2}$.
+There are several possible tilings that yield lattices that remain frozen at all times.
+Fig.~\ref{fig:Tiling} in App.~\ref{app:frozen} shows one particular example, using a $3\times3$ unit cell with four fixed sites.
+The finite fraction is therefore $\phi=4/9$ and the lower bound becomes $N_\dr{F}>(2S+1)^{\frac{5}{9}L^2}$.
+This is sufficient to prove that the number of frozen states scales exponentially with $L^2$ (see red line in Fig.~\ref{fig:frag}b for $S=2$) for any $S$, even away from the limit of $S=2$ where our proof of strong fragmentation applies.